 With Hoffman-affiliated centers in 10 countries, people from all walks of life have found that the residential, week-long Hoffman Process improves the quality of their lives, their relationships, and their careers.
 In the United States, the Process is offered at beautiful retreat sites on both the west and east coasts.

 Though Bob Hoffman passed away in 1997, his enduring vision – to heal families, bring back love into our lives, and to heal the world – lives on.
 “My dream,” he said, “is that this work will eventually be recognized by scientific communities, that it will be recognized by educational leaders, and that it will be placed into educational programs.”

-Almost 100,000 people have now benefited from Bob’s vision and work.
-Many have said after the Process, “It’s the best gift you can give yourself.”
+Over 125,000 people worldwide have now benefited from Bob’s vision and work.
+Many have said of the Process, “It’s the best gift you can give yourself.”